mradul098/Takequiz/README.md

 - Create Questions pool (pool maybe greater than number of question in test.)
 - Can see the ranks of candidates who has already completed their test
-- Can keep the count of the number of the tests created
+- Can keep the count of the number of the tests created User has following rights :
+- Attend Test using the unique test id
+- See the results of previously attended Quizzes
 <hr>

 ## <u>Features Specification</u>